AdobeDocs/workfront.en/help/manage-work/projects/create-projects/create-project.md

 # Create a project

-Projects represent a large amount of work that needs to be done in `Adobe Workfront`.
+Projects represent a large amount of work that needs to be done in Adobe Workfront.

 ## Access requirements